 As a true bobber, the Sixty comes with just one seat, though a color-matched pillion and set of passenger pegs are just two of more than 140 branded accessories with which you can upgrade.
-Pro tip two: In a pinch, a $16 suction cup seat from Amazon will do — just make sure your passenger is relatively small and affable, and you're not going too far, as they’ll have to be creative with where they rest their feet.
+Pro tip 2: In a pinch, a $16 suction cup seat from Amazon will do — just make sure your passenger is relatively small and affable, and you're not going too far, as they’ll have to be creative with where they rest their feet.

 In fairness, the highway is not really where Indian intends for you to spend most of your time on this bike.
-All the marketing materials and website images position it as an overqualified urban ride, perfect for coffee runs and leaf peeping and short joy rides and such.
+All the marketing materials and website images position it as an overqualified urban motorcycle, perfect for coffee runs and leaf peeping and short joy rides and such.

-And that’s where another line from my original story resounds: “if you’re looking for a cool around-town bike — at an even cooler price — it might be time to saddle up a Sixty.”
-My precious few weeks with this bike only reinforced that sentiment as well as this one: if you give it a test ride, you sure as hell won’t be in any rush to bring it back.
+And that’s where another line from my original story resounds: “If you’re looking for a cool around-town bike — at an even cooler price — it might be time to saddle up a Sixty.”
+My precious few weeks with this bike only reinforced that sentiment as well as this one: If you give it a test ride, you sure as hell won’t be in any rush to bring it back.